joetjo/jopLauncher/README.md

 - allow to exclude process that are detected but are not game ( launcher, crash handler, etc.. you may discover strange things ).
 - allow to map a custom name for an executable or to use the parent folder name instead of the executable name.

+Platform : **Windows** ( python )

+Note: the project is fully compatible to other platform be tested only on windows and package only for windows.

 # next version

 Fixes: